robertbraeutigam/scan/README.md

 The Timestamp, if it is relative, is given from the last data message for this data packet.

+Note that Devices must send all Data in order for a given Data Packet.
+There can not be any out-of-order timestamps, but each Packet may advance this timestamp in its own context.
+For example a Data Packet for year-end summary data may only advance once a year and send the same Data for the whole year.

 #### EXECUTION REPORT (03)

 TODO